errsole/errsole.js/README.md

 ## Setup

 #### Development Environment
 For local development or scenarios where you prefer storing logs directly on the server, you can integrate Errsole with SQLite.
-When using SQLite, logs will be stored in a file on your machine.
+When using SQLite, logs will be stored in a file on your server.

 * [Errsole with SQLite](https://github.com/errsole/errsole.js/blob/master/docs/sqlite-storage.md)